There is something meaningful

 This year, 42 juried garments and accessories will be displayed in the fashion show.
 Attendees can expect to see these stunning wearable works art while also supporting a valuable community organization.

 Change doesn't happen overnight, but Asheville, and the surrounding region, can make a difference by supporting the mission of Local Cloth to sustain and grow the fiber and textile arts economy.

-Tickets are now on sale, general admission tickets at $20 and may be purchased online at www.localcloth.org.
-A limited number of VIP tickets for priority seating are available and can be ordered by emailing email@example.com or calling 828-222-0356.
+.
+A limited number of VIP tickets for priority seating are available and can be ordered by emailing firstname.lastname@example.org

 . . .